Zenpock/Tooie-Randomizer/README.md

   - From this point you can either load up the rom in your emulator of choice or put in a different seed if you don't like the original and click "Randomize" then "Save Rom" if you want a different seed

 ### Some Information about how this randomizer works
-  - Collectable Items have been randomized across the whole game (Jiggies, Glowbos Mega Included, Honeycombs, Cheato Pages, Boggy Fish, Tickets, Doubloons, and Jinjos)
+  - Collectable Items have been randomized across the whole game (Jiggies, Glowbos Mega Included, Honeycombs, Cheato Pages, Boggy Fish, Tickets, Doubloons, Jinjos, and Exactly 1 Jade Totem is randomized because I forgot it was included in the pool but I think it's funny)
   - Moves have been randomized between any of the silos in the game (the prices remain the same for each location but the moves do not)
   - All Silos can be used by any character so you do not need to be the correct character to learn a move.
   - There is no logic to where items are placed so be aware it is possible for you to get stuck.